swaptacular/swpt_accounts/protocol.rst

    exceed this number.

 recipient_identity : string
-   A string which (along with ``debtor_id``) uniquely identifies the recipient's account.
-Different server implementations may use different formats for the identifier of recipient's account.
+   A string which (along with ``debtor_id``) globally identifies the recipient's account.
+Different server implementations may use different formats for this string.
+Note that ``sender_creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
+This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the recipient's account (an IBAN for example).

 prepared_at_ts : date-time
    The moment at which the transfer was prepared.